hyyc116/paper_diversity/README.md

     - data_selection.py,  used to select papers of specific field.
-    - paper_selection.py, draw citation age distribution to determine papers used in experiments
+    - paper_dis.py, draw paper distributions to determine papers used in experiments